luciagallas/dev-1/developer-fundamentals/notes.md

 | Daily API Allocation | Max total requests per 24 hours | REQUEST_LIMIT_EXCEEDED |

 These limits ensure one customer cannot degrade performance for others.

+## Schema Builder — Performance & Navigation Features

+Schema Builder can become slow when many objects and relationships are displayed.
+These features help improve performance and usability:

+### ✔ Object Map
+- Use the mini-map to quickly navigate around the canvas.
+- Helps locate objects without scrolling.

+### ✔ Hide Relationships
+- Hides relationship lines between objects.
+- Reduces rendering workload → improves performance.

+### ✔ Object Filter
+- Allows displaying only selected objects.
+- Useful to focus on objects of interest and reduce clutter.

+### What Schema Builder CAN do
+- Create **custom objects**
+- Create **lookup** relationships
+- Create **master-detail** relationships
+- Create **custom fields** (except Geolocation)
+- View all fields, required flags, and relationship types
+- View both **standard** and **custom** objects
+- Drag-and-drop fields to create or modify structure
+- Automatically saves layout positions on the canvas

+### When to Use Schema Builder
+- Designing a new data model visually
+- Quickly creating fields/relationships without clicking through Setup pages
+- Understanding complex relationships at a glance